What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Discussion

-For central galaxies in the \hi-poor category, the environmental effects described previously are expected to be negligible.
+For central galaxies in the \hi-poor category, the environmental effects are expected to be negligible.
 Instead, their extreme \hi\ poverty may be driven by alternative mechanisms.
-These include: i) inefficient gas cooling due to shock heating in massive dark matter halos, which prevents hot gas from condensing to form atomic hydrogen \citep[e.g.,][]{Binney1977, Rees1977, Silk1977, Blumenthal1984, Birnboim2003, Keres2005, Dekel2006, Cattaneo2006}; ii) AGN feedback, where energy released from an active galactic nucleus heats and expels gas, suppressing further cooling and star formation \citep[e.g.,][]{DiMatteo2005, Hopkins2006, Booth2009, Kilborn2009,Dubois2012, Weinberger2017}; iii) stellar feedback, which heats and ejects gas, thus also suppressing further cooling and star formation \citep[e.g.][]{Dalla_2012,Hopkins2014,Pillepich2018}; iv) major mergers between gas-rich disk galaxies, which can trigger intense, rapid starbursts that consume cold gas efficiently and leave behind a massive early-type remnant \citep[e.g.,][]{Toomre1972}.

-For the massive, early-type-dominated quiescent galaxies studied here, secular evolution processes (e.g., driven by bars or minor mergers) are likely not a dominant factor.
-However, shock heating, AGN feedback, stellar feedback and major mergers remain plausible significant contributors.
-A recent study by \citet{XiaoLi2025a} investigated the mechanisms driving \hi\ depletion in star-forming central galaxies, potential progenitors of the massive quiescent centrals examined in our work.
-By comparing \hi\ mass fractions in the state-of-the-art IllustrisTNG \citep{Springel_2018} and EAGLE \citep{Crain_2015} simulations with observational data from the xGASS sample, they found that EAGLE outperforms IllustrisTNG in reproducing the feature importance derived from real galaxies.
-This result implies that stellar feedback plays a more critical role than AGN feedback in regulating the \hi\ content of low-redshift central galaxies.
+These include: i) inefficient gas cooling due to shock heating in massive dark matter halos \citep[e.g.,][]{Binney1977, Rees1977, Silk1977, Blumenthal1984, Birnboim2003, Keres2005, Dekel2006, Cattaneo2006}; ii) gas heating and ejection due to AGN and stellar feedback \citep[e.g.,][]{DiMatteo2005, Hopkins2006, Booth2009, Kilborn2009,Dubois2012, Weinberger2017,Dalla_2012,Hopkins2014,Pillepich2018}; iii) major mergers between gas-rich disk galaxies, which can trigger intense, rapid starbursts that consume cold gas efficiently and leave behind a massive early-type remnant \citep[e.g.,][]{Toomre1972}.
+For example, by comparing \hi\ mass fractions in IllustrisTNG \citep{Springel_2018} and EAGLE \citep{Crain_2015} simulations with observational data from the xGASS sample, \citet{XiaoLi2025a} demonstrated that stellar feedback plays a more critical role than AGN feedback in regulating the \hi\ content of low-redshift central galaxies, which are potential progenitors of massive quiescent centrals examined in this work.

 A comprehensive understanding of the relative importance of these mechanisms in driving extreme \hi\ poverty will require future work that combines detailed analysis of hydrodynamical simulations incorporating these physics with large, multi-wavelength galaxy surveys including deep \hi\ emission data.